Buying or renting real estate in Ecuador

 Real Estate Tours

 A tour is a great way to see a lot of properties and the area in a short period of time.
 There are pros and cons which you need to weigh for yourself.
 During the years we’ve been hosting the tours for Gary and Merri Scott; many people come with a clear idea what they want before arriving and then do a complete 180.
 For example, one couple wrote to me, “We want a house in the country with enough land to grow our own fruits and vegetables along with being able to raise chickens and goats.”
 When they got here they fell in love with a penthouse condo that was under construction and bought it.
 I don’t know if it’s the altitude or what, but this is not an isolated example.
-For a description of what tours are available, dates and prices, click here.
+For a description of what tours are available, Contact Us.

 To see what’s currently available in the way of real estate throughout Ecuador, click here.
 This will take you to another website owned by some Ecuadorians we have come to know and trust.